aravindhank11/vimrc/README.md

 # VIM
 Setting up a pretty vim

+NOTE: The below commands were tested on Ubuntu VM which was used via SSH from MAC

+### Setting up a pretty iTerm2
+* Follow https://mayccoll.github.io/Gogh/ and install "Argonaut" theme

 ### Install plug.vim which will help in installing other packages
 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \